- Lipids are a heterogeneous group of organic compounds that are insoluble in water and soluble in non-polar organic solvents.

 - A fatty acid is saturated if every possible bond is made with a Hydrogen atom, such that there exist no C=C bonds.

-- Saturated fatty acids on the other hand do contain C=C bonds.
+- Unsaturated fatty acids, on the other hand, do contain C=C bonds.
 Monounsaturated fatty acids have one C=C bond, and polyunsaturated have more than one C=C bond.

 Structure of Triglycerides

 - Triglycerides are lipids consisting of one glycerol molecule bonded with three fatty acid molecules.

 - The bonds between the molecules are covalent and are called Ester bonds.

 - They are formed during a condensation reaction.

 - The charges are evenly distributed around the molecule so hydrogen bonds to not form with water molecules making them insoluble in water.

 Lipids can be classified according to their hydrolysis products and according to similarities in their molecular structures.
 Three major subclasses are recognized:

 (a) Fats and oils which yield fatty acids and glycerol upon hydrolysis.